By Paddy Terry, Partner Success Manager

 You've been using Figured for some time now - what made you get on to Xero and Figured?

-We used to use Sage when I took over the books, and it was not at all farmer-friendly, it was really clunky not nice to use.
+We used to use Sage when I took over the books, and it was not at all farmer-friendly.
+It was really clunky and not nice to use.
 We then used spreadsheets for a few years but we decided we needed something more.
 We had come across Figured in our research and knew we wanted to use it, and knew we had to use Xero with Figured.
 In a roundabout way, it was actually Figured that made us choose Xero.

 We started using Xero in 2014, and it's given us a much better handle on what we're doing.
 Going paperless was one of our goals, and it has the option to attach a document to the invoice.
 I love that part - I don't need a physical copy, and I don't even have to go to my accountants at the end of the year.
 I just ring them up and say it's ready.
 I find the automation so useful, I send invoices straight from my emails through to Hubdoc, which flows through into Xero.

 You do a lot of budgeting in Figured, have you always been strong on planning?